Xeanos7913/vkgpu/README.md

 This library uses VkBootstrap (https://github.com/charles-lunarg/vk-bootstrap) and the vulkan sdk's includes.

 ## Future Plans:
+1. Send buffer's range along with the buffer to the shader for bounds checking.
-1. Support Tensors and other commonly used datatypes.
+2. Support Tensors and other commonly used datatypes.
-2. Use Vulkan's powerful Buffer Device Address, or Buffer Reference for memory access in the shaders.
+3. Use Vulkan's powerful Buffer Device Address, or Buffer Reference for memory access in the shaders.
 This will eliminate the need for Descriptors and thereby potentially reduce CPU bottleneck.
-3. Expand the built-in memory manager to do some more fancy stuff, like paging and perhaps even sparse buffers.
+4. Expand the built-in memory manager to do some more fancy stuff, like paging and perhaps even sparse buffers.